Looking for the best Father’s Day gifts 2020? Father’s Day is on Sunday 21 June 2020, and we’ve found the best presents for your foodie dad.

 A guide to whiskies tea towel

 From bourbons to ryes and malts, this tea towel covered with whisky trivia is perfect for those scotch loving dads.
-It’s almost too useful to use, so hang it on your wall and learn about the differences between Japanese and Canadian whisky before mixing a Manhattan.
+It’s almost too useful to use, so hang it on your wall and learn about the differences between Japanese and Canadian whisky before mixing a Manhattan cocktail.

 Single-origin, hand-blended spices in beautiful tins?
 Fill a box with nine of your Dads favourite spices this Father’s Day.